critesjosh/what-is-noir/step2/README.md

 In this example, we learn:

 1. Some noir types, eg globals and structs
-2. Hashing (using `poseidon`, but Noir also supports many other hashing algorithms)
+2. Hashing (using `poseidon2`, but Noir also supports many other hashing algorithms)
 3. Printing in tests

 ## a: Run the test to get the hash of the passphrase